DinTamari/caffe/CNN_Realtime_Visualization/visualization/README.md

 - change of parameters if necessary

 Once all is configured, simply run the program with preferred IDE or with terminal:

 > python realtime_convolutions.py
 or
 > python realtime_neurons.py

-Voila.
+NOTE: If running the visualization on a HOST machine (running Caffe/project on a virtual machine), then you need to connect the host camera to the guest VM.
+In HOST terminal:
+    > VBoxManage controlvm CNN_Visualization webcam attach .1

 For any questions or issues, please contact me:
 tamari.din@gmail.com